bio-tools/biotoolsRegistry/INSTALL.md

 Takes all the tools, subdomains annotations etc. in the DB  and creates the equivalent entries in the Elasticsearch index.
 Executed in the `biotools-backend` container.

 ##### 3.1.8 Done
-At this point you can go to [http://localhost:8000](http://localhost:8000]) to see the local bio.tools homepage.
+At this point you can go to [http://localhost](http://localhost]) to see the local bio.tools homepage.

-The `test` subdomain can be viewed at [http://test.localhost:8000](http://test.localhost:8000)
+The `test` subdomain can be viewed at [http://localhost/t?domain=test](http://localhost/t?domain=test)

 You can login with the existing superuser (user: `biotools`, password: `biotools`).

-All running Docker containers can be stopped by running: `docker-compose down` from the root Git folder.
+All running Docker containers can be stopped by running: `docker compose down` from the root Git folder.
 This will preserve the data in the MySQL database and Elasticsearch.
-To reinstantiate everything again run: `docker-compose up`.
+To reinstantiate everything again run: `docker compose up`.

-Only need to run `docker-compose build` once at the beginning or if changes are made to the bio.tools Docker settings files.
+Only need to run `docker compose build` once at the beginning or if changes are made to the bio.tools Docker settings files.

-If you wish to remove the data along with the containers run: `docker-compose down -v` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.
+If you wish to remove the data along with the containers run: `docker compose down -v` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.